Sarah-Bue/knit-space/README.md

     - Select *GitHub* as the *Deployment Method*.
         - When prompted to *Connect to GitHub*, find your repository and click *Connect*.
     - Select either *Automatic Deploys* or *Manual Deploys* and click *Deploy Branch*.
-5. Once deployment has been completed, click *View* to view the deployed project.
+5. Once deployment is complete, click *View* for the deployed project.

 [Back to top ⇧](#knitspace)